US Census Outreach

 What is the ACS?

-The American Community Survey (ACS) is a nationwide survey designed to provide communities a fresh look at how they are changing through critical economic, social, demographic and housing information.
+The American Community Survey (ACS) is a nationwide survey designed to provide communities with a fresh look at how they are changing through critical economic, social, demographic and housing information.
 Every year the ACS will provide communities with the same kind of detailed information previously available only from the long form of the U.S. Census.
 It is sent to a small percentage of the population on a rotating basis throughout the decade.
 No household will receive the survey more often than once every five years.

 In the past, all households received a short-form Census questionnaire, while one household in six received a long form that contained additional questions, including a question on ancestry.The 2010 Census will be a short-form only census and counts all residents living in the United States, asking only 10 basic questions (name, sex, age, date of birth, race, Hispanic origin, family relationship and housing tenure).
 The ACS, which collects more socioeconomic and demographic information than the short-form Census questionnaire, will continue to ask a question on ancestry or ethnic origin.